Content & Social Media

 • Facebook: Strict rules for health claims

-• TikTok: Limited product categories allowed
+• TikTok: Limited product categories permitted

 • Pinterest: No counterfeit products